Meeting discount conditions1

 What is the difference between meeting or failing to meet discount conditions?

-Meeting discount conditions improves your interest rate and helps you save on your monthly payment as you have set up a direct deposit for your salary or pension and you have insured your new house with our Home Insurance.
+Meeting discount conditions improves your interest rate and helps you save on your monthly payment as you have set up a direct deposit for your salary or pension and you have insured your new house with the Home Insurance by Zurich Insurance plc3 and marketed by Openbank.

 Failing to meet discount conditions means you do not need to set up a direct deposit for your salary or take out any insurance; however, in exchange, you will not be eligible for a discount on your mortgage.
 In other words, it is not cumpulsory to set up a direct deposit for your salary or take out the home insurance through us.